src-d/blog/content/post/review-building-static-analysis-tools.md

 the function name with the “Baz”.

 Regarding code transformations in Java, **Error-Prone** has a similar low-level [patching API](http://errorprone.info/docs/patching) that is very close to native AST manipulation API.
-It was found to have a step learning curve similar to the Clang, and thus pose a high entry barrier — even an experience engineer would need few weeks before one can be productive creating fix suggestions or refactorings.
+It was found to have a steep learning curve similar to the Clang, and thus pose a high entry barrier — even an experienced engineer would need few weeks before one can be productive creating fix suggestions or refactorings.
 {{% /grid-cell %}}
 {{% /grid %}}

-That is why a higher level API was built for Java: first as the separate [Refaster](https://research.google.com/pubs/pub41876.html) project and then [integrated in Error-Prone](http://errorprone.info/docs/refaster) later.
+That is why a higher level API was built for Java: first as the separate [Refaster](https://research.google.com/pubs/pub41876.html) project and then [integrated into Error-Prone](http://errorprone.info/docs/refaster) later.

 So a usual workflow would look like — after running all the checks and emitting a collection of suggested fixes, shard diffs to smaller patches, run all the tests over the changes and if they have passed, submit